 A selection of Tam’s most recent work and awards.

-The Innovation Engine: The First 50 Years of Analog Devices, November 2018.
+The Innovation Engine: The First 50 Years of Analog Devices, November 2018 (sample page from the book’s introduction).
 In January 1965, two graduates of the Massachusetts Institute of Technology sat in their apartment in Cambridge, preparing to file papers to launch their startup.
 They had what they believed was a golden opportunity.
 But they never dreamed that their new venture would grow over the next 50 years into a multi-billion-dollar Fortune 100 company.

 The Fools on the Hill — Techonomy, November 2018